sampaiodias/UniTween/README.md

 * Added support for TextMesh Pro (works for DOTween free version)!
 To use it, check the [Extensions](#extensions) section.

 ### Version 1.0.2.3
-* Added "Ignore Unity Time Scale" and "Update Time" options to UniTween Sequence
+* Added "Ignore Unity Time Scale" and "Update Time" options to UniTween Sequence.

 ### Version 1.0.2.2
 * Added a Random Variance option for AppendInterval to create intervals with random amounts.
-* Added tooltips to help beginners understand the concepts of TweenData and Operations (Append, Join, etc.)
+* Added tooltips to help beginners understand the concepts of TweenData and Operations (Append, Join, etc.).
-* TweenData files and UniTween Sequence components now have a link to their appropriate documentation on the web (to see it click on the blue book on the upper right corner of the inspector)
+* TweenData files and UniTween Sequence components now have a link to their appropriate documentation on the web (to see it click on the blue book on the upper right corner of the inspector).

 ### Version 1.0.2.1
-* Fixed instability of Play and PlayBackwards when trying to play callbacks (UnityEvent)
+* Fixed instability of Play and PlayBackwards when trying to play callbacks (UnityEvent).

 ### Version 1.0.2
-* Added complete support for PlayBackwards, Rewind and Resume
+* Added complete support for PlayBackwards, Rewind and Resume.
-* Improved GUI for UniTween Sequence
+* Improved GUI for UniTween Sequence.
-* Improved documentation for the public methods of UniTween Sequence
+* Improved documentation for the public methods of UniTween Sequence.
 * The GetTween(UniTween uniTween) method of UniTween Sequence is now private.

 ### Version 1.0.1
-* Added new TweenData types: Graphic, LayoutElement, ScrollRect, Slider, TrailRenderer
+* Added new TweenData types: Graphic, LayoutElement, ScrollRect, Slider, TrailRenderer.
-* Added TimeScale support for Sequences
+* Added TimeScale support for Sequences.

 ## License